elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

 ---

-### Name some modern alternative languages that convert to JavaScript?
+### Can you name some modern alternative languages that convert to JavaScript?

 <details>
   <summary>